TRAPUM Survey Goals

 • Establish a TRAPUM citizen science initiative based on the Zooniverse project Pulsar Hunters, promoting public engagement and enabling scientific contributions.

-• Maintain a well-structured webpage, along with Twitter and Facebook profiles.
+• Maintain a well-structured webpage, along with X (Twitter) and LinkedIn profiles.

 • Develop pulsar-related educational materials suitable for various school environments.